imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/training_tts.md

 !!!
 Notes "But Mohit, it's overfitting!"

     Yes, sir!
 This is expected because we are using a very small dataset, and training for multiple epochs.
 This tutorial is meant to give you a starting point and a reference implementation.
-We are just getting started.

     Head over to the [conclusion section](#conclusion) for next steps and my comments.
+We are just getting started. :wink:

 ## Inference